How to Decorate a Chandelier with Flowers for Spring

 We’re sharing how to decorate a chandelier with flowers for Spring today!

 A few years ago, we created a Spring Inspired Dining Room and used Bridal Bush branches from our yard to decorate the chandelier.

 We’ve previously used greenery in our chandelier for Christmas.
 So, I thought it would be fun to decorate our chandelier with flowers for Spring too.

-Using greenery or flowers when decorating for any holiday is an easy way to create a festive and transitional look from one season to the next.
+Using greenery or flowers when decorating for any holiday is an easy way to create a festive feel in your home.
+It’s also a great way to transition from one season to the next.

-Keep in mind, if you choose to bring something inside from your yard, you’ll need to make sure it has been well cleaned and is free from any pests.
+Keep in mind, if you choose to use something from your yard, you’ll need to make sure it has been well cleaned and is free from any pests.

-Depending on the type of greenery you chose you may need to mist stems to keep them looking fresh or water stems by using floral tubes.
+Depending on the type of greenery you chose, you may need to mist the stems to keep them looking fresh.
+You can also water stems by using floral tubes.

 Allow a few pieces to slightly drop to add a bit of whimsy.

-Keep in mind ALL parts of your flowers, stems and leaves should be completely clear of any lightbulbs and/or electrical wires.
+Keep in mind ALL parts of your flowers, stems, and leaves should be completely clear of any lightbulbs and/or electrical wires.

-Continue tucking and layering the bridal bush stems or stems of your choice at the base of the chandelier until you’ve achieved a look you love.
+Continue tucking and layering the Bridal Bush stems or stems of your choice at the base of the chandelier until you’ve achieved a look you love.